 Rachel is a very healthy example of what daily tai chi, a good diet and a balanced lifestyle can offer.
 She doesn't look 45, does she?

 Taekwondo black belt

 Rachel was born in Kuching, Borneo.
 She is from Chinese/Kayan descent.
 Brought up on a steady diet of Chinese martial arts movies, Rachel has been interested in martial arts training for most of her life.

 She began learning taekwondo with the Sarawak Taekwondo Association (ITF), passed her first taekwondo black belt in 1994, and eventually became the president of the club.

 Living in the UK

-After passing her degree at Durham University in 2001 Rachel became a permanent resident.
-She has lived in the UK ever since.
+After passing her degree with Durham, Rachel became a permanent resident of the UK.

 I like that there's no macho, aggressive attitude in the class, and that

 everyone is helpful and respectful of one another.

 I also like the structure of the class, and the clear syllabus that lets you see how you're progressing.